 Small Business Rate Relief

-Our Small Business Rate Relief Scheme normally provides a maximum of 50% mandatory rate relief for properties with a rateable value up to £6,000, with relief declining on a sliding scale until, at a rateable value of £12,000, there is no entitlement.
+This means that the small business rate relief scheme provides a maximum of 100 per cent mandatory rate relief for properties with a rateable value up to £12,000, with relief declining on a sliding scale until, at a rateable value of £15,000, there is no entitlement.

-If you are occupying only one property with a rateable value of below £6,000 you would pay no rates at all.
+- If you are occupying only one property with a rateable value of below £12,000 you would pay no rates at all;

-If you are occupying only one property with a rateable value of below £12,000 you would benefit from a discount on your bill.
+- If you are occupying only one property with a rateable value of between £12,000 and £15,000 you would benefit from a discount on your bill;

-Charities are entitled to an 80% reduction in their bills.
+Charities registered Community Amateur Sports Clubs are entitled to an 80 per cent reduction in their bills where the property is wholly or mainly used for the charitable purposes of the charity (or of that and other charities) or for the purposes of the club (or of that and other clubs).
 We have the discretion to reduce the bill further and to grant relief to some other types of non-profit making bodies.
-Download an application form and guide now.
+Download an application form (PDF, 69KB) and guide (PDF, 79KB) now.

 This discretionary relief can be granted if you are experiencing hardship and your business is considered to be important to the local community.
 Contact us on 020 8207 7409 for an application form.